Gillian Gilbert: Career

 After Ian Curtis's death in May 1980, the three remaining members of Joy Division started a new band called New Order.
 Wishing to complete their line-up with someone they knew well and whose musical skill and style was compatible with their own, New Order invited Gilbert to join the band during the early part of October 1980, as keyboardist and guitarist.
 She had already played with Joy Division a number of times, filling in for both Curtis and Bernard Sumner playing guitar.
 New Order's manager Rob Gretton suggested she should join.
 Gilbert's first live performance with them occurred at The Squat in Manchester on 25 October 1980.

 Gilbert's voice can be heard on several New Order tracks: the 1981 single "Procession"; the 1983 single "Confusion"; "Avalanche" from the album Republic on which she sang a single word, "faith"; and "Doubts Even Here" from their first album, Movement, on which she provided a spoken-word background vocal.

 Fellow band members Sumner and Peter Hook had already produced music outside New Order, when Gilbert and Morris formed their own band, The Other Two.
 They released their first single "Tasty Fish" in 1991.
 The Other Two also recorded two albums: The Other Two & You, released in 1993, and Super Highways in 1999.
-Gilbert and Morris were engaged in 1993, and married the following year.
-The couple live in Rainow, outside Macclesfield, and have two daughters.
 Gilbert stopped touring with New Order in 1998 so that she could care for their children, one of whom suffers from neuromyelitis optica.
 Her husband had briefly offered to care for the children, but Gilbert reasoned that it would be easier for the band to replace her than her husband.
 Gilbert participated in the recording of 2001's Get Ready, after which she was replaced by Phil Cunningham in New Order's line-up.